Skylab (film)

 Skylab is a 2021 Indian Telugu-language period comedy drama film written and directed by debutant Vishvak Khanderao.
-Produced by Byte Features in association with Nithya Menen Company, the film stars Nithya Menen, Satya Dev and Rahul Ramakrishna.
+Produced by Byte Features in association with Nithya Menen Company, the film stars Nithya Menen, Satyadev and Rahul Ramakrishna.
 The plot follows fictitious incidents in a Telangana village preceding the disintegration of the American space station Skylab in 1979.
 The film traces the fear looming among the villagers in a comical manner in light of these developments.

 Skylab was released theatrically on 4 December 2021.